 Scott B. Sievers is an attorney in Springfield, Illinois.
 Mr. Sievers served as an Assistant Attorney General within the Office of the Illinois Attorney General from May 2006 to March 2012, initially as the first Assistant Public Access Counselor and later as Assistant Supervisor of the Civil Trials Unit within the Springfield General Law Bureau.
 Prior to his government service, Mr. Sievers was an associate with Donald M. Craven, P.C., where he represented a variety of media clients, including the Illinois Press Association.
 He also litigated Open Meetings Act cases before both the circuit and appellate courts.
 Mr. Sievers coauthored the OPEN GOVERNMENT GUIDE (5th ed.
 2006), published by the Reporters Committee for Freedom of The Press.
 Mr. Sievers has taught the Open Meetings Act as part of mass communications law classes at Eastern Illinois and Western Illinois Universities.
 He earned his master’s degree from the University of Illinois at Springfield and his law degree from the University of Illinois College of Law, where he was a member of the University of Illinois Law Review.

-Jeffrey M. Stein is Corporation Counsel for the Village of Lemont.
-Previously, he practiced with Tressler LLP, where he counseled elected officials and municipal staff on all matters arising in municipal administration and management.
+Jeffrey M. Stein is Assistant Village Manager of and Corporate Counsel for the Village of Wilmette, where he focuses on municipal law and management.
+He is a member of the International Municipal Lawyers Association, the Illinois Local Government Lawyers Association, and the National Public Employer Labor Relations Assocation.
 Mr. Stein received his undergraduate degree from Northern Illinois University and his J.D. from DePaul University College of Law.

 Julie A. Tappendorf is an Equity Partner at Ancel Glink, P.C., in Chicago, where she concentrates her practice in local government and land use law.
 She is Past Cochair of the Chicago Bar Association/Chicago Bar Foundation’s Pro Bono Week, and a member of the American Planning Association’s Amicus Committee and Planning and Law Division.
 She currently serves as village attorney to the Villages of Glenview, Gilberts, and Lindenhurst and city attorney to the Cities of Lake Forest and Park Ridge.
 Prior to her law career, she served in the United States Army, Military Intelligence Branch, as a Korean cryptologic linguist.
 She is also the author and moderator of the local government blog, Municipal Minute, where she writes about land use and other local government issues.
 Ms. Tappendorf received her B.A. from Illinois State University and her J.D. from the University of Hawaii, William S. Richardson School of Law.